 Many home visiting services are geared toward particular subpopulations.
 The NHVRC estimated the percentage of families who could benefit in New Hampshire who met the following priority criteria:

 Parent with no high school diploma2%

 Pregnant woman or mother <211%

 NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data.
-This State Profile includes participant data from the following evidence-based models: EHS and HFA. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS did not require reporting on 2020 data due to the COVID-19 pandemic.
-The number of children served in 2019 was included as a proxy for children and families served in 2020. • HFA reported primary language of caregivers.
+This State Profile includes participant data from the following evidence-based model: HFA. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • HFA data for private insurance includes other forms of health insurance.

 Stay up to date on the latest home visiting information.